In the 1960s and early 1970s, Indochina’s weather, insects, and animals posed serious problems for American troops deployed across South Vietnam.

 South Vietnam’s heat plagued the Americans.
-During the dry season, which lasts from early February to the end of April, daytime temperatures along the south central coastal plain, the lowlands in and around Saigon, and across Mekong Delta regularly rose into the 90’s Fahrenheit.
+During the dry season, which lasts from early February to the end of April, daytime temperatures along the south-central coast, in the lowlands around Saigon, and across the Mekong Delta regularly rose into the 90s Fahrenheit.
 American troops, who had been acclimatized to the temperate climate of North America, had difficulty patrolling in such extreme heat.
 Heavy cotton fatigues (issued in the early years of the war), cumbersome rucksacks, steel-plated flak jackets, and steel helmets only worsened the effects of the heat.
-Under South Vietnam’s unbearable mid-day sun, G.I.’s became lethargic and dangerously overheated.
-Trooper Bill Brocksieker his unit’s first month in-country, “We didn’t have no jungle boots or no utilities.
+Under South Vietnam’s unbearable mid-day sun, GIs became lethargic and dangerously overheated.
+Trooper Bill Brocksieker remembered his unit’s first month in-country, “We didn’t have no jungle boots or no utilities.
 Everybody, we drank a lot of water.
 We were dehydrated easy trying to get adjusted to the heat, a lot of people fainting, a lot of confusion that first thirty days or so.”

-High temperatures tired soldiers out, muddled their thoughts, and made them more prone to mistakes.
+High temperatures induced fatigue, which muddled a man’s thoughts and made him more prone to mistakes.
 Dehydration and heat stroke became serious problems.
-A Marine stationed in the northern provinces of South Vietnam remembered the effects of heat and dehydration on the men of his battalion.
+A Marine stationed in the northern provinces of South Vietnam recalled the effects of heat and dehydration on the men of his battalion.
 “The mercury level might be 98 degrees one day, 110 the next, 105 the day after that; but these numbers can no more express the intensity of that heat than the reading on a barometer can express the destructive power of a typhoon.
 The only valid measurement was what the heat could do to a man, and what it could do to him was simple: it could kill him, bake his brains, or wring sweat out of him until he dropped from exhaustion.”

 High temperatures and humidity caused problems for the U.S.’s helicopter fleet.
 Humid, warm air did not always provide the necessary lift required by helicopters.
 A U.S. pilot explained the phenomenon, “All helicopters can lift more when the air is colder and drier and thus denser…In Vietnam, the tropical heat and humidity reduces the maximum safe capacity to six troops with packs.
 Any more than six or seven can be a real problem.”
 S.L.A.
 Marshall saw the effects of high temperatures on U.S. helicopters while on an operation in the Central Highlands, “…because of the altitude density and extreme heat, the choppers, on getting to the clearing [landing zone], found that they could not hover.”
 As a result, the pilots had to land their birds, which made them more vulnerable to Vietcong ground fire.
 Although top U.S. military officials spoke repeatedly of the U.S.’s vaunted air mobility, South Vietnam’s climate put limits on it.